leon-ai/docs.getleon.ai/docs/packages-modules.md

 ### Outputs

-Data binding, output types, etc.
+String interpolation, output types, etc.
+`end` type must be interpreted only one time.

 WIP...